Meet Us

 Christine is dedicated to helping her patients determine what conditions are needed to promote healing, educating them in how to better care for their bodies, and assisting their return to an active lifestyle.

-Patricia A. Koehler (Ret.)
+Patricia A. Koehler (Retired)

 PT, WCS